 What: This component describes a crop nitrogen balance model that estimates crop nitrogen requirements and provides the scheduling of fertilization.
 AGRICOLUS (pilot 3.1 DSS to support olive growers) has developed a nitrogen balance model which is integrated in platform along with remotely sensed indices.
 This component is therefore a data model which can be used by other pilots dealing with fertilization management.
-SIVECO (pilot 1.4 DSS to support maize crops) will develop a nitrogen balance model which remotely sensed indices.
+SIVECO (pilot 1.4 DSS to support maize crops) will develop a nitrogen balance model which will be integrated in platform along with remotely sensed indices.